biotaphy/tutorials/_sources/tutorial/w9_phylo_diversity.rst.txt

 --------------------------------

-We have our grid and our PAM from Webinar 9 has been built, so we re-calculate biogeographic statistics on that PAM including the matching tree data.
+We have our grid and our PAM from Webinar 9 has been built, so we re-calculate biogeographic statistics on that PAM including phylogenetic diversity statistics which employ the matching tree data.

 Data preparation: Script parameter file
 ******************************************